91st Security Forces Group welcomes new commander

-U.S. Air Force Col. Kenneth McGhee, 91st Missile Wing commander, gives a speech at the 91st Security Forces Group (SFG) change of command ceremony at Minot Air Force Base, North Dakota, June 17, 2024.
-Col. Anthony McCarty, 91st SFG commander, relinquished command of the Group to Col. James Slaton.
+U.S. Air Force Col. James Slaton assumed command of the 91st Security Forces Group during a change of command ceremony at Minot Air Force Base, North Dakota, June 17, 2024.

+The ceremony was held at the 91st SFG Defender Dome with the families of both the outgoing and incoming commander and members of Team Minot in attendance.

+“Col. James Slaton is no stranger to Minot Air Force Base, as this is his third time serving as a Rough Rider defender,” said Col. Kenneth McGee, 91st Missile Wing commander.
+“His impact on the unit also goes beyond the years he was stationed here, as he was a principal architect of the current structure of SFG units across the Numbered Air Force.”

 |Date Taken: